 For this, different actors in society have different roles to play, governments, policy makers, businesses, and of course consumers.
 But without acknowledging these differences, dependencies, and own responsibilities in resource depletion, a planetary wellbeing will remain a challenge and impossible to achieve.

-Author: Cecilia Gabutti
+Author: Cecilia Gabutti, Germany

 W.E.
 Rees (2006), Consumption & Happiness Alternative Approaches & W. E. Rees, (2008), Human Nature, eco-footprints and environmental justice.